turshija/PHP-Simple-Pagination/README.md

 PHP-Simple-Pagination
 =====================

-This pagination class was made for GameTracker.rs, but I have decided to make in open source
+This pagination class was made for GameTracker.rs, but I have decided to make in open source.
+Check for examples in "examples" folder to see how this pretty pagination works :)

 License